Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: The transition from tachyon driven inflation to the radiation dominated epoch

 In this sub-section, assuming the perfect fluid to be radiation with $w_{_{F}}=(1/3)$, we shall construct specific scenarios of transition from tachyon driven inflation to an epoch of radiation domination.

 We shall consider two different types of potentials in order to describe the tachyon. \begin{itemize} \item The first potential we shall consider is given by \beq V_{1}(T)=\l(\frac{\lambda}{{\rm cosh}\,(T/T_{_{0}})}\r), \eeq a potential that is well motivated from the string theory perspective~\cite{sen-2002}. \item Our second choice will be the following phenomenologically motivated power law potential that has been considered earlier in the literature (see, for example, Ref.~\cite{steer-2004}): \beq V_{2}(T)=\l(\frac{\lambda}{1+(T/T_{_{0}})^{4}}\r). \eeq \end{itemize} In order to achieve the necessary amount of inflation and the correct amplitude for the scalar perturbations, suitable values for the two parameters $\lambda$ and $T_{_{0}}$ that describe the above potentials can be arrived at as follows.
 Firstly, one finds that, in these potentials, inflation typically occurs around $T\simeq T_{_{0}}$ corresponding to an energy scale of about~$\lambda^{1/4}$.
 Secondly, it turns out that, the quantity $(\lambda\, T_{_{0}}^2/ M_{_{\rm Pl}}^2)$ has to be much larger than unity for the potential slow roll parameters to be small and thereby ensure that, at least, $60$ $e$-folds of inflation takes place.
-The COBE normalization condition for the scalar perturbations essentially constrains the value of $\lambda$.
-We shall then choose a sufficiently large value of $(\lambda\, T_{_{0}}^2/M_{_{\rm Pl}}^2)$, thereby determining the value of $T_{_{0}}$.
+Therefore, one first chooses a sufficiently large value of $(\lambda\, T_{_{0}}^2/M_{_{\rm Pl}}^2)$ by hand in order to guarantee slow roll.
+The COBE normalization condition for the scalar perturbations then provides the second constraint, thereby determining the values of both the parameters~$\lambda$ and $T_{_{0}}$~\cite{steer-2004}.

-In the absence of the fluid, we find that the two potentials $V_{1}(T)$ and $V_{2}(T)$ above allow about $60$ $e$-folds of slow roll inflation and lead to the correct COBE amplitude for the choice of the parameters and initial conditions listed in \Tref{tab:beiaf}.
+In the absence of the fluid, we find that the two potentials $V_{1}(T)$ and $V_{2}(T)$ above allow about $60$ $e$-folds of slow roll inflation and lead to the correct COBE amplitude for the choice of the parameters and initial conditions listed in Table~\ref{tab:beiaf}.

 Also, in such a situation, it is known that, at the end of inflation, the tachyon leads to an epoch of dust like behavior~\cite{sami-2002,steer-2004}, thereby making a radiation dominated epoch difficult to achieve.
 However, as we shall illustrate below, when the tachyon is interacting with the fluid, we can ensure that a transition from inflation to the radiation dominated regime occurs with a suitable choice of the amplitude for the decay rate~$\Gamma$.